Biden is coming out in opposition to plans to sell US Steel to a Japanese company

 The city is in a swing county that narrowly backed Trump in 2016 and then flipped to Biden in 2020, making it a crucial contest in this year’s presidential race.

 Biden has a close relationship with the United Steelworkers.
-He gave the union “personal assurances ” that he has their backs, according to a February statement by the union about Nippon Steel’s plans.
+He gave the union members “personal assurances” that he has their backs, according to a February statement by the union about Nippon Steel’s plans.
 U.S. Steel is headquartered in Pennsylvania, another key state in this year’s election.

 The United Steelworkers issued a statement last week after meeting with representatives from Nippon Steel that it had concerns about whether the company would honor existing labor agreements and about the company’s financial transparency, adding that there were “barriers” to closing a merger.